|

-The FORTEPIANO played in the recordings presented on this site, was built between 1815 / 20 in Vienna by Benignus Seidner.
+The FORTEPIANO played in most of the recordings presented, was built between 1815 / 20 in Vienna by Benignus Seidner.
 You can find a similar instrument, by the same manufacturer, in the Schubertmuseum of Vienna.

 Unlike modern instruments, this grand Fortepiano doesn't have a cast-iron frame and is built entirely of wood.
 The absence of iron support limits the tension of the strings, which are consequently very little strained; the strings are rather thin.
 Its soundboard has a thickness of only about four millimetres, those of modern instruments measure between eight to ten millimetres.
 Its hammers weigh only one or two grams each; their heads are covered with leather, unlike the actuel felt-covered hammers, which weigh eight to ten grams each.